maxchaos/hntf2d/README.md

 4. Finally, build and install the wrapper.
-    This can be done  by executing the following shell command inside the directory `cy/hntf2d` (ignore errors reported by the first command about not finding the shared library):
+    This can be done  by executing the following shell command inside the root directory (ignore errors reported by the first command about not finding the shared library):

         python3 setup.py build_ext --inplace